Relative Cubulation of Small Cancellation Free Products: Background

 \section{Background}

 Our main objects of study are relatively hyperbolic groups.
-Relatively hyperbolic groups generalize the class of word hyperbolic groups introduced by Gromov \cite{GromovHyperbolicGroups} to also include fundamental groups of cusped hyperbolic manifolds with finite volume among many other important examples.
+Relatively hyperbolic groups generalize the class of word hyperbolic groups in the sense of Gromov \cite{GromovHyperbolicGroups} to also include fundamental groups of cusped hyperbolic manifolds with finite volume among many other important examples.
 Heuristically, relatively hyperbolic groups have Cayley graphs that look $\delta$--hyperbolic away from translates of certain subgroups.
 One way to formalize this is due to Bowditch and uses \textbf{fine hyperbolic graphs}.